Türkiye travel advice

 If you are travelling to Türkiye to seek medical services, apply for a medical visa through the HealthTürkiye online portal.
 You should also consult our advice on medical tourism under the Health section before applying for a medical visa.

 If you are travelling to Türkiye and need a visa, use the official Turkish government site to apply online and purchase an e-visa before entering the country.
-Be cautious of third-party websites that offer help in getting any type of visa, as they charge additional fees to provide information and submit applications for you.
-They are not operating on behalf of the Government of Türkiye.
+Be cautious of third-party websites that offer help in getting any type of visa, as they may charge additional fees to provide information and submit applications for you.
+They do not operate on behalf of the Government of Türkiye.

 To qualify for a subsequent visa-exempted entry for a 90-day period in Turkiye, you must leave the country for at least 90 days before being allowed to re-enter for another 90 days.